aklazy17/BookingApp/README.md

    Swagger allows you to view, test, and interact with all API endpoints in a user-friendly interface.

+## CSV File Processing with CSVHelper
+The **CSVHelper** library is used to import and export booking data in CSV format efficiently.

 ## Running Tests

 To execute the tests, navigate to the tests directory and run: